atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 [^1]: The [announce](http://glpi-project.org/spip.php?breve374) in French
 [^2]: Making possible for one test to depend on another, and to get the results of the first one as a parameter of the second one.
+[^3]: GLPI use atoum since one month and half
-[^3]: Galette is an open source membership management web application towards non-profit organisations.
+[^4]: Galette is an open source membership management web application towards non-profit organisations.
 [GLPI]: http://glpi-project.org/
 [announced-en]: http://glpi-project.org/spip.php?breve375
 [award-link]: https://www.ow2con.org/bin/view/2017/Awards_Results